XinyueLiu/React/property-listing/readme.md

 5. Open `http://localhost:8080` in the browser and follow step by step

 ## Other files
-`02-Final` folder includes files that have been changed since the last week.
+`02-Final` folder includes files that have been changed since the last two weeks.